Wondering where you can go for assistance with homework, difficulties understanding something covered in class, or other academic questions?

 A: Understanding what plagiarism is could save you many headaches throughout your academic career.
-Check this website for accurate, comprehensive information.
+Learn more about plagiarism prevention for students.

 Q: How am I able to manage my time?
 How do I study for a test?
 Where could I go to get some ideas on how to organize my thoughts and projects?